chasemad/mini-xdr-showcase/README.md

 # Mini-XDR Showcase

-Mini-XDR is a sanitized cybersecurity portfolio project demonstrating the architecture, detection logic, and response workflows behind an AI-assisted XDR/SIEM/SOAR platform.
+Mini-XDR is a cybersecurity portfolio project demonstrating the architecture, detection logic, and response workflows behind an AI-assisted XDR/SIEM/SOAR platform.

 This repository is designed for recruiters and technical interviewers.
 It highlights system design, detection engineering, cloud security monitoring, AI-assisted triage, and policy-governed response workflows without exposing private source code, secrets, or sensitive implementation details.